 Fee Range: E

 In late 2011 Julia returned home to become Australia’s very first Celebrity Apprentice, raising nearly $200,000 for breast cancer research along the way.
-In May 2012 Julia started recording her first major acting role as Gemma in Nine Network and Playmaker Media’s House Husbands.
-The show aired in late 2012 and quickly established itself as a firm audience favourite, with Julia being nominated for ‘Most Popular Actress’.
-Julia also received nominations in the 2014, 2015 and 2016 Logies.
-The fifth and final season of House Husbands was broadcast in 2017.
+By the following year, Julia was cast as the female lead, Gemma Crabb, in the Nine Network drama House Husbands.
+The show established itself as an audience favourite, with Julia being nominated for ‘Most Popular Actress’ in Australia’s Logie Awards for five years in a row.
+The final season of House Husbands was broadcast in 2017.

-At the beginning of 2015 Julia co-hosted the very first Australian season of Network Ten’s hit reality show I’m A Celebrity… Get Me Out Of Here! which broadcast live five nights a week from Kruger National Park in South Africa.
-I’m A Celebrity has since become a highlight of Ten’s annual TV calendar and completed its fourth season in March 2018.
+The large formats just kept coming, and in 2015 Julia co-hosted the very first Australian season of Network Ten’s hit reality show I’m A Celebrity… Get Me Out Of Here! with Dr Chris Brown.
+I’m A Celebrity has since become a highlight of Ten’s annual TV calendar, shooting each year near the Kruger National Park in South Africa.

 In February 2019, Julia went straight from the African ‘jungle’ to Chris and Julia’s Sunday Night Takeaway, the Australian version of the ‘Ant and Dec’ feel-good UK hit.
 In 2020, Julia appeared as Kitten on The Masked Singer, making it to the semi-finals before being unmasked and she will follow this up with a return to the jungle for the new season of I’m a Celebrity…Get Me Out of Here!

 Julia lives in Melbourne with her husband Dan, daughters Ruby and Sophie and their dog, Tootsie.